hmi-deeplearning/bacterial-viability/Readme.md

 [0.0471896171569824, 0.9337423086166382]
 [0.0587867140769958, 0.915625]
 ```
-The content implies that loss and accuracy of model were
-0.041 and 94% with training data, 0.047 and 93% with validation data,
-0.059 and 91% with test data.
+Based on the content, the loss and accuracy of the model were 0.041 and 94% with the training data, 0.047 and 93% with the validation data, and 0.059 and 92% with the test data.

-It must be noted that some portions of the results may not be directly related to model evaluation
-because the scripts were written for both model training and hyperparameter optimizations,
+However, it is important to note that some sections of the results may not be directly related to model evaluation since the scripts were written for both model training and hyperparameter optimization.

-The scripts and data were validated with several computing environments but
-if you find any problem, please send an email to taesung.shin@usda.gov.
-Thanks.
+The provided scripts and data have been validated with several computing environments (e.g., PC with Windows 10 and cloud with Linux), but if you encounter any issues, please send an email to taesung.shin@usda.gov.
+Thank you.